lnqs/devdeck-obs/README.md

 Anyway it already could use some cleanup and dry.

-Maybe it'll get some more love at some point.
-And maybe someone finds this interesting.
+And due to https://github.com/lnqs/knoepfe it'll probably won't get any love anymore.